-In this program, social workers will explore how technology can affect work-life including practice and communication improvements.
+In this online program, social workers will explore how technology can affect work life, including practice and communication improvements.
 We will learn about the common pitfalls of using technology in our work and what the new technology standards are.

 |Series||Ethics and Boundaries|